Cooling replacement field guide

 Start here

-This guide is for the moment when you are no longer asking only "What broke?" and are starting to ask "Should we keep doing this?"
-That shift usually happens after repeated repairs, high bills, poor humidity control, or a summer of unreliable cooling.
+This guide helps when the question is no longer just "What broke?" and starts becoming "Is another repair worth it?"
+That shift usually happens after repeat repairs, high bills, poor humidity control, or a summer of unreliable cooling.

 This guide is useful if